AussieQ BBQ started with one man's passion for barbecue, knives and perfectly seasoned produce.

 Whilst competing at the largest barbecue competition in the southern hemisphere (Australian Barbecue Wars), he discovered Japanese knives and making custom seasonings and rubs that will elevate different types of meat and vegetables.
 And there the AussieQ brand was realised.

 After using store purchased rubs from competition barbecue, then at home it was at this point where John and Mrs Q decided there was a few holes in the seasoning market that could be filled.
-After six months of research and development, market testing and community feedback they released their three rubs/seasonings being namely: Backyard BBQ, Oz Dirt, HealthIER and Macon’ Bacon.
+After six months of research and development, market testing and community feedback they released their three rubs/seasonings being namely: Backyard BBQ, Oz Dirt, HealthIER and Macon’ Bacon Cure.
 After deciding on the flavour profiles that the market required, each ingredient was carefully selected with a few never being seen before in a store purchased rub/seasoning.
 The target was to have all three unique, taste amazing, smell out of this world, be interchangeable with all produce, compliment targeted produce and allow competition barbecue teams to leverage off the rubs/seasonings.

 You could be forgiven for wondering where the "Backyard BBQ" comes into play, but rest assured cooking in the backyard, the kitchen or the campsite is always encouraged.
 Backyard BBQ has a deeper meaning than what is implied.
 It is the overarching term for cooking all manners of dishes from home with simplicity at the forefront.
 Cooking for family and friends in the backyard is what brings us together and breaks down any barriers that may exist.